MatheusDS4/metro.js/docs/components/live-tiles.md

 ## Getting started

-For creating live tiles, you need some additional code for handling the drag-n-drop behavior.
-You can refer to the [API documentation](https://hydroperx.github.io/metrodesign.js/docs) for more information.
+For creating live tiles, you need some additional code due to the drag-n-drop behavior; it is optional however.
+You can refer to the [API documentation](https://hydroperx.github.io/metrodesign.js/docs/functions/components.Tiles.html) for more information.

 ```tsx
 // register Metro design fonts